ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/state_and_workflow_modeling/workflow_explanations.md

 # Workflow Explanations
 # State Diagram Explanations
-# need to replace UC/FR with the correct ones from assignment 4/5

 ## 1. Wellness Assessment
 ### Key States and Transitions
 - **Unstarted → InProgress**: Student begins assessment (triggered by "Complete Wellness Assessment" use case).